uploadcare/file-uploader/solutions/file-uploader/README.md

 # <a name="handling_data"></a>🪤 Data handling

-## With data output
+## With the data output

 We provide the dedicated block for the data output purposes — `<lr-data-output>`.
 This Custom Element can be connected to some workflow context and provide you with convenient data access.

 Here is the code example: